c402-markets/coinlist/README.md

 # List your coin

+> **⚠️ Note:**
+> This repository isn't for launching new coins on c402.markets.
+It's for proposing new quote tokens that c402 coins can pair with on the platform.

 The structure of the repository speaks for itself.
 Create a pull request to add your coin, using exactly the same format as for $PING, including:

 1. All fields in the JSON file are mandatory.